Get in Shape Affordably at Home!

 “LIIFT4” is a very good program — especially if you’re a man and want a powerful triangle body shape.
 The program is fun, funny, effective, and short (about 30 minutes a day with THREE rest days a week).
 So why did I quit after just 3 weeks?
 Well, I found it incredibly unbalanced in favor of arm building.
 There is waaaaaay too little leg and glute lifting, and as a woman, that’s will not lead to the results I want.

 Check out the calendar to understand what I mean.
 In the four days a week this program runs, THREE of them involve upper body lifting (biceps, shoulders, triceps, etc.) and only ONE is a leg day — and every other week the leg day is just plyometrics instead of leg lifting!
 So this means that with “LIIFT4,” you only get leg and glute weight lifting once every two weeks?!
 What?!?!
 No thanks, Joel.
+(2022 update: I actually restarted LIIFT4 and enjoyed it!
+My full LIIFT4 review is now up.)

 Speaking of balance, the other dealbreaker flaw for me with “LIIFT4” is that it is TOO balanced in terms of symmetrical workout moves.
-It is very important for stability building and health to lift and work in asymmetrical exercises, and I found that “80 Day Obsession,” “The Work,” and “#mbf” did a far and away better job with this element.
+It is very important for stability building and health to lift and work in asymmetrical exercises, and I found that “80 Day Obsession,” “The Work,” and “#mbf” + #mbfa did a far and away better job with this element.

 2. “Barre Blend” with Elise Joan